-Real disposable income (RYD) in the region equals personal income (YP) adjusted for taxes (TAX) and the PCE-Price Index, which represents the cost of living ( $\overline{P}$ ).
-Total personal income (YP) depends on compensation (COMP), and proprietors' income (YPI), property income (YPROP), employee and self-employed contributions for government social insurance (TWPER), employer contributions for government social insurance (TWPER), employer contributions for government social insurance (EGSI), transfer payments (V), and an adjustment to account for the difference between place-of-work and place-of-residence earnings (RA).
+Real disposable income (RYD) in the region equals personal income (YP) adjusted for taxes (TAX) and the PCE-Price Index, which represents the cost of living (\bar{P}) .
+Total personal income (YP) depends on compensation (COMP), and proprietors' income (YPI), property income (YPROP), employee and self-employed contributions for government social insurance (TWPER), employer contributions for government social insurance (EGSI), transfer payments (V), and an adjustment to account for the difference between place-of-work and place-of-residence earnings (RA).